Call for a FREE Evaluation

 • In the event that they deny a claim or terminate benefits, the employer or insurer must provide the employee with records pertaining to the decision

-If the insurance company denies your ERISA case, you have the right to appeal.
-However, it is a complicated, two-step process.
+ERISA appeals can be complicated.
 First, you must file an administrative disability appeal with the insurance company.
 You must submit this appeal within a deadline (by statute, that deadline is a maximum of 180 days from when you were notified about your claim status).

 During the administrative appeal process, you can submit additional medical evidence and other information that supports your claim for benefits.
 Our long-term disability lawyers can help you identify all the missing information and supplement your claim.
 Then, the insurance company has 45 days to evaluate and make a decision on your appeal.